Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/List contents of KML file/README.md

 ## How to use the sample

 The contents of the KML file are shown in a tree.
-Select a node to zoom to that node.
-Not all nodes can be zoomed to (e.g. screen overlays).
+Tap on a disclosure to reveal a node's children.
+Tap on a node to open it in a scene zoomed to that node.
+Not all nodes can be zoomed to (e.g., screen overlays).

 ## How it works

 1. Add the KML file to the scene as a layer.
 2. Explore the root nodes of the `KMLDataset` recursively explored to create a view model.
     * Each node is enabled for display at this step.
 KML files may include nodes that are turned off by default.
-3. When a node is selected, use the node's `Extent` to determine a viewpoint and set the `SceneView` object's viewpoint do it.
+3. When a node is selected, use the node's `extent` to create a `Viewpoint` and pass it to the `SceneView`.

 ## Relevant API